reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 rlisp.red, rend.red (in that order) to build RLISP, then continues to build REDUCE.

-For now, I have edited boot.sl to replace % with ; and to add \ where necessary.
+For now, I have edited boot.sl as boot.el to replace % with ; and to add \ where necessary.
 (But a better approach might be as suggested below.)
-This slightly modified boot.sl seems to work with simple input of the form
+This slightly modified boot.el seems to work with simple input of the form

 (begin2)
 a_simple_form;